Patchak v. Zinke: Question Presented

-Justice Thomas's plurality opinion
+Justice Thomas' plurality opinion

 Writing for a plurality of the Court, Justice Thomas held the Gun Lake Act was a lawful exercise of Congress's legislative authority that did not encroach on the judiciary's Article III powers.
 He acknowledged that Congress could not pass a statute that says, "In Smith v.
 Jones, Smith wins", because this would impermissibly withdraw from the courts "the power to interpret and apply the law to the [circumstances] before it."
 But he went on to observe that Article I entitles Congress to "make laws that apply retroactively to pending lawsuits, even when it effectively ensures that one side wins."
 Thus, to determine if the Act impermissibly usurps the judiciary's power, the Court had to examine whether it "compels findings or results under old law", or "changes the law."
 The former is unlawful; the latter is constitutional.

 The Gun Lake Act passed this test because it changes the law.
 The Act's language and its consequences—that actions relating to the Bradley Property "shall be promptly dismissed"—made the law jurisdictional.
 And laws "that strip jurisdiction change the law for the purpose of Article III."
 Accordingly, Justice Thomas concluded the Act "is a valid exercise of Congress's legislative power."

 Justice Thomas rejected Patchak's arguments that even if the Act is jurisdictional, it nonetheless violated Article III.
 Regarding Patchak's contention that the Act was unlawful because it "directs" an outcome without having courts interpret new law, Justice Thomas again repeated that the statute "creates new law for suits relating to the Bradley Property."
 And he dismissed Patchak's attempt to analogize his case to United States v.
 Klein.
 Rather, Justice Thomas clarified that the statute in Klein was unconstitutional because Congress could not alter the effect of presidential pardons and therefore "could not achieve the same result by stripping jurisdiction."
 Thus, this case was unlike Klein because the Gun Lake Act "does not attempt to exercise a power that the Constitution vests in another branch."

 Justice Thomas likewise found unpersuasive Patchak's argument that the Act violated Article III because it "attempts to interfere with the Court's decision in Patchak I." Although Congress cannot compel courts to reopen and alter final judgments, Congress does have the power to change the applicable law and direct courts to apply it to pending cases.
 Thus, Patchak's claim was meritless because his suit was pending when Congress passed the Act.
 That the Act effectively singled out Patchak's lawsuit was of no moment, Justice Thomas explained, pointing out that Congress targeted specific cases in Bank Markazi v.
 Peterson by referencing their docket number in the statute.